RodZill4/material-maker/material_maker/doc/node_simple_sdf_shapes_sdversica.rst

 * **X offset** of distance between the disks.

-* the position of the center along the X and Y axis.
+* The position of the center along the X and Y axis.

 Example images
 ::::::::::::::